Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Chiang Mai – 3 or 4 days

-Chiang Mai is a beautiful city amongst the mountains of northern Thailand.
-It was founded in 1296, and the walls and moats from the Old City still stand today, making it a fascinating place to learn about Thailand’s history.
-Better yet, if you’re a café and coffee lover or a digital nomad, then Chiang Mai should not be missed from your Thailand backpacking route.
+Chiang Mai is a beautiful cultured city nestled amongst the mountains of northern Thailand.
+It was founded in 1296, and the walls and moats from the Old City still stand today, making it a fascinating place to learn about Thailand’s history and culutre so it should not be missed from your Thailand backpacking route.

 Where to stay in Chiang Mai:

-Centrally located and close to amenities, Chill Chill is a great budget hotel in Chiang Mai.
-Rooms have terraces or balconies with good views over the city, and there’s a 7Eleven right outside.
+Centrally located and close to amenities, Chill Chill is a great affordable apartment hotel in the trendy Nimman area of Chiang Mai with good views over the city close to all the cafes, bars and boutiques.
 Click here for prices, availability, reviews and booking.

 How to get to Chiang Mai: